nimble-dev/nimbleHMC/joss/paper/paper.md

 maximizes this metric is a difficult and open question [@ponisio2020one].
-For that reason, the ability to mix-and-match samplers from among as large a pool of candidates as possible is important from both practical and a theoretical standpoints.
+For that reason, the ability to mix-and-match samplers from among as large a pool of candidates as possible is important from both practical and theoretical standpoints.
 Indeed, there even exist packages such as `compareMCMCs` [@de2022comparemcmcs], the purpose of which is to compare the relative performance of distinct MCMC algorithms.

-The `nimble` package uniquely provides the ability to custom-specify the assignment of MCMC sampling algorithms, which allows the exploration and the study of efficiency approachs to MCMC.
+The `nimble` package uniquely provides the ability to custom-specify the assignment of MCMC sampling algorithms, which allows the exploration and the study of efficient approaches to MCMC.
 No existing software to date can operate on discrete model dimensions *and* offers the option of HMC sampling.
 Here, the `nimbleHMC` package augments the `nimble` package by providing an HMC sampler suitable for use within `nimble`'s MCMC.
-This fills the gap, allowing HMC samplers to operate alongside the existing continuous and discrete sampling algorithms avaialble in `nimble`.
+This fills the gap, allowing HMC samplers to operate alongside the existing continuous and discrete sampling algorithms available in `nimble`.